ahmedsnaj30/FIM/README.md

 # File-Integrity-Monitor
 ## Worked on from July 20 - 25, 2022

-Created a proof of concept File Integrity Monitor(FIM) in powershell that sends alerts on modifications made to file system to allow further investigation of potential compromises.
+Created a proof of concept File Integrity Monitor(FIM) in PowerShell that sends alerts on modifications made to file system to allow further investigation of potential compromises.
 The user can either collect a new baseline of their files and store its file|hash pairs in a baseline.txt, or monitor files with a saved baseline to notify user if anything has been compromised.

 Created an integrity baseline of target files using the SHA-512 hashing algorithm.
 ![baseline ss](https://user-images.githubusercontent.com/70961105/180883042-779182ef-365a-4457-876b-d25863472107.JPG)